Joe Quigg

-Joe Quigg is a retired American basketball player.
+Joe Quigg is an American former basketball player.
 He was a key player on the 1957 National Champion North Carolina Tar Heels and a second round draft pick by the New York Knicks in 1958.

 Quigg stood 6 feet 9 inches tall and played the center position at St. Francis Prep in New York City.
-He came to the University of North Carolina through coach Frank McGuire's "underground railroad" of players from New York to Chapel Hill along with the likes of Pete Brennan, Tommy Kearns and Lennie Rosenbluth.
+He came to the University of North Carolina through coach Frank McGuire's "underground railroad" of players from New York to Chapel Hill along with the likes of Pete Brennan, Tommy Kearns, Danny Lotz, and Lennie Rosenbluth.